dewansh16/dreaddit/README.md

-# Breadit - A Modern Fullstack Reddit Clone
+# Dreaddit - A Modern Fullstack Reddit Clone

 Built with the Next.js App Router, TypeScript & Tailwind